 Medicare: Does Medicare cover Nursing Home costs?

-Medicare is a Federal insurance program for that pays for hospitalization – Part A; doctors – Part B; Medicare Advantage – Part C; and prescriptions – Part D. Almost everyone who pays the FICA withholding out of their paychecks will receive Social Security will be eligible for Medicare supplement insurance.
+Medicare is a Federal insurance program for that pays for hospitalization – Part A; doctors – Part B; Medicare Advantage – Part C; and prescriptions – Part D. Almost everyone who pays the FICA withholding out of their paychecks will receive Social Security, and will be eligible for Medicare supplement insurance.
 Note that while the Social Security retirement age in now 66, Medicare still starts at age 65.
 Early retirees, those taking Social Security at ages 62, 63, and 64, are not eligible for Medicare until age 65.

 In the context of Nursing Home care, Medicare is a minimal player for long term care, paying only about 8% of Nursing Home costs.